This word has a long history, and it is important to know that history.

 Although there were some 24,000 changes and corrections to the 1611 King James Bible between 1611 and 1769 to get to where the KJV is now, the word "church" (as well as "bishop," "pastor," "deacon," etc.) obviously remained unchanged.
 The widespread acceptance and use of the current 1769 edition of the KJV since then has been so extensive that any translators of the more modern English versions could not help but be influenced by it, besides the fact that those translators were also clergymen and/or scholars with allegiances to their own seminaries, "churches," and other religious institutions.
 So, the English word "church" has continued to persist, even in translations that were designed to eliminate the archaic English and revisit the original meaning of the text in the original manuscripts.

-The bottom line is that until the translators get the revelation that they "are" the "out-calling," as opposed to them just being "called out" by religious institutions, it is unlikely that their mindset will change.
+The bottom line is that until the translators get the revelation that they "are" the "out-calling," as opposed to their just being "called out" by religious institutions, it is unlikely that their mindset will change.

 Now in the 21st Century, we have another roughly 75 English translations.
 Still, the traditional word "church" is used and people popularly think of "church" as a building or this or that institution of men, which is also consistent with the normal English language definition of the word.

 In conclusion, a critical language error could have been avoided if the word was translated from the Koine Greek, not transliterated.
 If it were translated, then the Latin would be rendered ex vocavit (out called).
-However, this would not suit the Roman Catholic Church as an institution, since it could hide behind the transliteration, and avoid having any arbitrary believer or group of believers considering themselves "out-called."
+However, this would not suit the Roman Catholic Church as an institution, since it could hide behind the transliteration and avoid having any arbitrary believer or group of believers considering themselves "out-called."
 The same issue applied to the Church of England in the 1500's and the 1600's, which considered itself, as an "ecclesiastical" institution, that which the original word εκκλησια in the scriptures pointed to, in contrast to the puritans, pilgrims, and other protestants being renegade for not submitting to "the Church" and its "ecclesiastical authority."

 Of course, they did not.
 They labeled the reformers as heretics and condemned them.
 Why?
 Because their institution was more important to them than truth and scripture, and they expected these lesser, "protest-ant" clergymen to recant and conform to the top-down authority and tradition of the institution, which they considered "out-called" of God.